 Find a partner and finish the dialogue together.
 Include at least 8 adverbs in the dialogue.
 Use your imagination!

+Add another tip how to do this: What other animals did Peggy see and what were they doing.
+Add more examples – and don’t forget to tell Sue HOW the animals were behaving.

 Peggy: Hey Sue!
 Great to see you here.